libfuse/pyfuse3/README.rst

 Development Status
 ------------------

 The Python-LLFUSE API is not yet stable and may change from one release to the other.
+Starting with version 0.42, Python-LLFUSE uses semantic versioning.
+This means changes in the API will be reflected in an increase of the major version number, i.e. the next backwards-incompatible version will be 1.0.
+Projects designed for e.g. version 0.42.1 of Python-LLFUSE are thus recommended to declare a dependency on ``llfuse >= 0.42.1, < 1.0``.

 Contributing
 ------------